tbmelabs/tbmelabs-authorization-server/README.md

 Before executing the application you must prepare the database.
 There are several scripts located in src/main/resources/db/scripts.
 For instance `test_database.sql` is required to setup the integration test database.
 If you do not have a local redis cluster you might want to use a PostgreSQL token store.
 To prepare the database use the script `jdbc_token_store.sql`.

+#### Yarn + Frontend

+We use Yarn for all frontend belongings.
+You must install the frontend at least once before starting up the server.
+Otherwise it wont find the files required to server-side-render Angular.
+To do so either navigate into src/main/webapp and run `yarn install && yarn build:dev` or run `mvn clean package -Pwebpack` in the root directory.

 ## Running the tests

 ### Frontend